Kentucky Republicans ridicule Beshear's efforts to land spot on national Democratic ticket

 “It is time to bring back more jobs to the district, support our farmers, revitalize our small towns and protect a woman’s right to make her own health care choices,” she said.

-Political speaking is as much a tradition as the barbecue at the Fancy Farm picnic, and it's become a right of passage for candidates seeking statewide office.
-As usual, the crowd of Republicans and Democrats tried to outdo the other with chants putting down the opposition.
+Political speaking is as much a tradition as the mouth-watering barbecue at the Fancy Farm picnic, and it's long been a rite of passage for candidates seeking statewide office in Kentucky.